nevermined-io/docs-legacy/docs/architecture/integrations/filecoin/filecoin-storage.md

 #### Gateway integration

-- The Gateway supports the connectivity with the Filecoin network via Powergate or a Lotus node.
+- The Gateway supports the connectivity with the Filecoin network via Powergate.
 This behavior can be enabled/disabled from the Gateway via configuration.
 - The Gateway support the usage of an existing Filecoin wallet.
-- When a Nevermined asset is resolved and includes a CID, the gateway is able of resolving that file and return to the final user
+- When a Nevermined asset is resolved and includes a CID, the gateway is capable of resolving that file and return it to the final user

+The Filecoin connectivity is encapsulated in the [Filecoin Driver](https://github.com/nevermined-io/metadata-driver-filecoin).

 #### Marketplace